 A Momentum Planner for Every Perspective

-Where you start your planning process isn’t as important as that you’ve started.
-If you’re planning effectively, you’ll always be changing your plans.
+Where you start your planning process isn’t as important as that you’ve started, and ensure that you are practicing the 5 essential skills to do your best planning.
+Remember: If you’re planning effectively, you’ll always be changing your plans.
 Get to it!